 Technical analysis

-How auto-mapping actually works
+What auto-mapping actually does

-| Outlook doesn't restart | Auto-mapping only re-evaluates at profile boot.
-A user who keeps Outlook open for days never sees the new mailbox |
+User never restarted Outlook Auto-mapping only re-evaluates at profile boot.
+Someone who keeps Outlook open for days never sees the new mailbox.

-| The user has the mailbox manually added already | Outlook detects the duplicate and silently does nothing |
+User already added the mailbox manually Outlook spots the duplicate and silently does nothing.

-| The mailbox is hidden from the GAL | Autodiscover may not resolve it correctly in some client versions |
+Mailbox is hidden from the GAL Autodiscover doesn't always resolve it cleanly on older client versions.

-| Permission grant happened via group membership | Auto-mapping is per-user; group-granted permissions don't write to msExchDelegateListLink |
+Permission was granted via group membership Auto-mapping is per-user.
+Group-granted permissions don't trigger the property write at all.

 The five-step diagnostic